maxofbritton/cookbook/content/recipies/baking/bagels.md

 ## Methodology

-1. In 120ml of the warm water, add the sugar and yeast and let sit for five minutes.
-Then stir the yeast and sugar until dissolved.
+1. Combine 300ml of warm water, sugar, and yeast.
+Let sit for five minutes, then stir the yeast and sugar until dissolved.

-2. Mix the flour salt, and malt powder in a large bowl.
+2. Mix the flour, salt, and malt powder in a large bowl.
 Add yeast and sugar mixture.

-3. Pour 80ml of warm water to the flour.
-Mix and stir in the rest of the water (the 100ml that is remaining), as needed.
-Depending on where you live, you may need to add an additional couple tablespoons to about ¼ cup/60ml of water.
-You want a moist and firm dough after you have mixed it.

-4. Knead the dough for 10 minutes until smooth and elastic.
+3. Knead the dough for 10-15 minutes.
+Form the dough into a smooth, elastic ball.

-5. Lightly brush a large bowl with oil and turn the dough to coat.
-Cover the bowl.

-6. Optional: Cold ferment the dough in the fridge for 24-72 hours.

-7. Remove the dough from the fridge.
+4. Proof the dough in a covered, lightly oiled bowl.
 Let rise in a warm place until the dough has doubled in size.
-Punch the dough down, and let it rest for another 10 minutes.

-8. Divide the dough into 8 pieces.
-Shape each piece into a round.

-9. Press into the center of each dough ball to form a ring.
-Stretch the ring to about ⅓ the diameter of the bagel.
+5. Divide the dough into 8 pieces for large bagels.
+Shape each piece into a round, then press into the center of each dough ball to form a ring.
+Stretch the ring to about one third the diameter of the bagel.

-10. Cover with a damp kitchen towel and rest for 10 minutes.
-Preheat your oven to 220ºC.
+6. Cover the shaped bagels with a damp kitchen towel and rest for 10 minutes.
+Preheat your oven to 425F.
+After 10 minutes, peform the poke test on the dough - poke the dough, if the indentation says the bagels are ready to bake.
+If the indentation springs back quickly, proof the bagels for a bit more time.

-11. Bring a large pot of water to a boil.
-Reduce the heat.
-Lower the bagels into the water.
-Boil on each side for 2 minutes.
+7. Bring a large pot of water to a boil.
+Add brown sugar or malt powder and 1 tsp of baking soda to the water.

-12. Add topings.
+8. Boil the bagels on each side for 2 minutes.
+Add toppings immediately after boiling.
 Transfer to a parchment-lined baking sheet.

-13. Bake for 20 - 25 minutes, or until golden brown.
+9. Bake for 20 - 25 minutes, or until golden brown.

 Sources: [New York Style Bagels](https://www.sophisticatedgourmet.com/2009/10/new-york-style-bagel-recipe/), [https://www.bingingwithbabish.com/recipes/bagelsandwiches](https://www.bingingwithbabish.com/recipes/bagelsandwiches)